edtechhub/zotero-edtechhub/README.md

 This is a plugin for Zotero, developed by [@retorquere](https://github.com/retorquere) and [@bjohas](https://github.com/bjohas) for use in the EdTech Hub.
 Contributions by @ZainaSaadeddin and @sheraz-ishaq.

+To make full use of the KCite function in Google Docs/Slides, also install this Google Docs/Slides add-on: https://opendeved.net/our-tools/bzotero/.

 # Features of the plugin